-Since 2010, more than 4,000 clergy, chaplains, behavioral health professionals and others who support rural Veterans were trained.
-According to fiscal year 2015 data, 96 percent of those trained reported an increased understanding of potential assistance needs among those returning from war.
-As a result of the strides in building trust within the Veterans Health Administration (VHA), over 90 percent of participants say they are likely to refer a Veteran in their community.
+Since 2010, more than 8,200 clergy, chaplains, mental health professionals and others who support rural Veterans have received training.
+Ninety-seven percent of those trained reported an increased understanding of the mental health needs of Veterans returning from combat.
+As a result of the strides in building trust within the Veterans Health Administration (VHA), more than 95% of participants say they are likely to refer a Veteran in their community.